 estimate the reduction in current offtake required;

-determine (where visible to First Gas) whether any Shipper is exceeding its MHQ, or has exceeded its MDQ and instruct that Shipper (by means of an OFO if necessary) to reduce its offtake accordingly;
+determine (where visible to First Gas) whether any Shipper is exceeding its MHQ, or has exceeded its MDQ, and instruct that Shipper (including by means of an OFO if necessary (with the provisions of section 9.5 to section 9.12 to apply accordingly with any necessary changes for context)) to reduce its offtake accordingly;

 curtail Interruptible Capacity (if any);

-curtail any AHP by converting to a (no greater) amount of DNC;

-curtail Supplementary Capacity (if any), where the relevant Supplementary Agreement allows; and
+curtail Supplementary Capacity (if any), where the relevant Supplementary Agreement or Existing Supplementary Agreement so allows; and

-if Available Operational Capacity is still insufficient, after allowing for the extent to which Shippers have exercised their Priority Rights (subject to section 3.14), curtail Shippers’ then current Approved NQs pro-rata in proportion to Shippers’ NQs, subject to (as applicable) section 4.16(a) or (b).
+if Available Operational Capacity is or becomes insufficient, after allowing for the extent to which Shippers hold Priority Rights such that Approved NQs with Priority Rights are curtailed or reduced last (subject to and in accordance with section 3.14), curtail Shipper’s then current Approved NQs pro-rata in proportion to the aggregate of Shippers’ Approved NQs, subject to (as applicable) section 4.16(a) or 4.16(b).

 Over-Nomination

-Each Shipper warrants that for any Congested Delivery Point its NQs will represent its best estimate of its End-users’ requirements and that it will not inflate those NQs with the intention of securing a greater share of the Available Operational Capacity.
+Each Shipper will ensure to the extent reasonably practicable that in respect of any Congested Delivery Point its NQs will represent its best estimate of its End-users’ requirements and that it will not inflate those NQs with the intention of securing a greater share of the Available Operational Capacity.

 Critical Contingency